 Law Regarding Party Affiliation Change

-At this time, we are unable to accept any request to change party affiliation.
-By law, from noon on June 1 through August 31, 2016, anyone affiliated with the Democratic, Republican, or Libertarian party may not switch to another party or elect to become unaffiliated.
+By law, from noon on June 1 through August 31, 2018, anyone affiliated with the Democratic, Republican, or Libertarian party may not switch to another party or elect to become unaffiliated.

 If you still wish to change your party affiliation after the August Primary Election, you will need to resubmit another voter registration application after September 1.